-The geographical distribution of the mean Sentinel-3 wind speed and the wind speed bias, SDD and scatter index (SI, defined as the SDD divided by the model mean and expressed in percentage) with respect to the ECMWF model averaged over the period of Cycle 016 are shown in Figure 8.
+The geographical distribution of the mean Sentinel-3 wind speed and the wind speed bias, SDD and scatter index (SI, defined as the SDD divided by the model mean and expressed in percentage in the last panel) with respect to the ECMWF model averaged over the period of Cycle 024 are shown in Figure 8.
 While the mean wind speed, the SDD and SI distributions all look similar to their counterparts from other altimeters (not shown), the bias in panel (b) is rather low almost everywhere.

-The comparison against in-situ (mainly buoy) observations is shown in Figure 9.
-The bias against in-situ observation for this cycle is rather small (~ 0.25 m/s).
-The SDD (a proxy to the random error) is about 1.2 m/s which is ~15% of the mean.
+The comparison against in-situ (mainly buoys located in the Northern Hemisphere around the American and European coasts) measurements is shown in Figure 9.
+The overall bias against in-situ observation for this cycle is rather small (~ 0.2 m/s).
+The SDD (a proxy to the random error) is about 1.47 m/s which is ~18% of the mean.
 These figures are comparable to same statistics emerging from the comparison of other altimeters against in-situ observations (not shown).
-It is important to state that most of in-situ observations are located in the Northern Hemisphere around the American and European coasts.
+Within the scatter, it is possible to notice that SRAL underestimates wind speeds above 7 m/s compared to the in-situ measurements.
+This is consistent with the model comparison in the NH (Figure 5a).